Hīnātore | Upskilling Māori and Pasifika workplace learners

 - how learning is then applied in workplaces, community and life.

-The project's qualitative methodology will feature:
+The project's qualitative methodology featured:

 - a model called Te Ako Tiketike Māori as successful workplace learners